quickgrid/ai-resources/ai-notes.md

 This incremental nature allows the training to first discover large-scale structure of the image distribution and then shift attention to increasingly finer scale detail, instead of having to learn all scales simultaneously.

+It is shown on figure 4 that earlier layers take less time to train.
+With progressive growing the existing low-resolution layers are likely to have already converged early on, so the networks are only tasked with refining the representations by increasingly smaller-scale effects as new layers are introduced.

+Without progressive growing, all layers of the generator and discriminator are tasked with simultaneously finding succinct intermediate representations for both the large-scale variation and the small-scale detail.

 #### Background

 Generative methods that produce novel samples from high-dimensional data distributions.
 They include,